quarkiverse/quarkiverse/docs/Home.md

 This will trigger the @all-contributors bot to provide a pull-request adding yourself as a contributor to the repository.
 See more details here: https://allcontributors.org/

-1. Close the issue

-This will trigger the @all-contributors bot to provide a pull-request adding yourself as a contributor to the repository.
-See more details here: https://allcontributors.org/

 # Quarkus Extension Development Guides and References

 In case you need help creating a new Quarkus extension Maven project, please follow [Building My First Extension](https://quarkus.io/guides/building-my-first-extension) guide.